traitecoevo/austraitsportal/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# austraits.portal
+# austraitsportal

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of austraits.portal is to create a code-free interface for users to access the AusTraits Plant Trait database
+The goal of austraitsportal is to create a code-free interface for users to access the AusTraits Plant Trait database

 ## Installation